 Dear Boards of Directors and Chief Executive Officers:

-On November 2, 2021, the Consumer Financial Protection Bureau (CFPB) published its Truth in Lending (Regulation Z) Annual Threshold Adjustments (Credit Cards, HOEPA, and Qualified Mortgages) Final Rule in the Federal Register (opens new window).1 The CFPB is required to calculate the dollar amounts for several provisions in Regulation Z each year.2 These include provisions in the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act), the Home Ownership and Equity Protection Act of 1994 (HOEPA), and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
+On November 2, 2021, the Consumer Financial Protection Bureau (CFPB) published its Truth in Lending (Regulation Z) Annual Threshold Adjustments (Credit Cards, HOEPA, and Qualified Mortgages) Final Rule in the Federal Register (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .1 The CFPB is required to calculate the dollar amounts for several provisions in Regulation Z each year.2 These include provisions in the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act), the Home Ownership and Equity Protection Act of 1994 (HOEPA), and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).

 The CFPB has adjusted the dollar amounts, where appropriate, based on the annual percentage change reflected in the Consumer Price Index (CPI) in effect June 1, 2021.
 The adjusted thresholds will go into effect January 1, 2022.